 Winter Minestrone

-A warm, hearty soup filled with root vegetables, leafy greens, beans, and small pasta, perfect for cold nights.
+A warm, hearty soup filled with seasonal vegetables, beans, and small pasta, perfect for winter nights.

 Ingredients